idelchi/aggr/README.md

 - **No absolute paths, no `..`:** Any absolute path or pattern containing a `..` segment is rejected.
   Use `-C` if you need to work elsewhere.
 - **Pattern normalization is opinionated:** `.` becomes `**`, and a plain directory becomes recursive.
-  If you want exact matching behavior, use explicit globs.
+  If you want exact matching behaviour, use explicit globs.
 - **Binary detection is conservative:** Files that look binary are skipped.
   If you need to force-include something unusual, use `--binary/-b` to disable the check.